Mortgage

 callout-icon

 The monthly payments on a 40-year mortgage are typically lower than shorter-term loans.
-However, you’ll end up paying more in interest because you make payments over a longer period.
-Additionally, 40-year fixed mortgage rates may be higher than those on 15- and 30-year loans.
+However, you’ll end up paying more in interest because you’re making payments over a longer period.
+In addition, 40-year fixed mortgage interest rates are likely to be higher than those on 15- and 30-year loans.

 Similar to home loans with more common payment terms, the structure of a 40-year mortgage can vary by lender and loan program.
 Here are a few ways a 40-year loan could work: